Code-routing: a new attack on position verification: Introduction

 \subsection{Background}

-In the cryptographic task of position-verification \cite{chandran2009position,kent2011quantum}, a prover (Alice) and verifier (Bob) interact to establish the spatial location of the prover.
+In the cryptographic task of position verification \cite{chandran2009position,kent2011quantum}, a prover (Alice) and verifier (Bob) interact to establish the spatial location of the prover.
 To do this, Bob issues Alice a challenge, which Bob believes can only be accomplished if Alice applies quantum or classical operations within the spacetime region of interest.
 The challenge is a relativistic quantum task \cite{kent2012quantum}, with quantum and classical systems input at one set of spacetime locations and another set of input and output systems returned at a second, later set of spacetime points.

-We illustrate the typical position-verification set-up in \cref{subfig:PVset-up}.
+We illustrate the typical position verification set-up in \cref{subfig:PVset-up}.
 At spacetime locations $c_0$ and $c_1$, which are spatially separated but occur at the same time, inputs $A_0$ and $A_1$ are transmitted by Bob and sent towards the grey shaded region.
 Then, Alice should process those inputs in some way and return the output systems $B_0$ and $B_1$ to spacetime locations $r_0$ and $r_1$.
-To complete this, Alice can either act honestly or dishonestly.
-If behaving honestly, Alice enters the shaded spacetime region, receives both the inputs and locally acts them, as shown in \cref{subfig:localschematic}.
+To complete this, Alice can either act honestly or dishonestly.\footnote{Note that it is more standard to label Bob's role as ``the attacker'', honest Alice's role as ``the prover'', and dishonest Alice's role as ``the cheater''.
+Our Alice and Bob language is closer to the `quantum tasks' language of \cite{kent2011quantum}, a more general framework within which position-verification can be understood.} If behaving honestly, Alice enters the shaded spacetime region, receives both the inputs and locally acts on them, as shown in \cref{subfig:localschematic}.
 If behaving dishonestly, Alice sends agents to either side of the grey region, intercepts both transmissions, and then acts in the non-local form shown in \cref{subfig:nonlocalschematic}.
 This involves local actions on each side of the region, possibly making use of pre-shared randomness or entanglement, and a single, simultaneous round of communication - a computation performed in this form we call a \emph{non-local (quantum) computation}.
-For a given choice of input systems and transformation expected to be performed by Alice, acting in this non-local form may be sufficiently challenging so as to rule out this possibility.
+For a given choice of input state and transformation expected to be performed by Alice, acting in this non-local form may be sufficiently challenging so as to rule out this possibility.
 If so, then Bob has successfully verified that Alice acts within the specified region.

 Suppose that the input and output systems are all classical.
 For concreteness, label the input string at $c_0$ by $x$, and the input string at $c_1$ by $y$.
 Then the outputs at $r_0$ and $r_1$ are some functions $f_0(x,y)$ and $f_1(x,y)$ of the input strings.
 It is straightforward to see \cite{chandran2009position} that in this fully classical case it is always possible for Alice to cheat by completing the relativistic task in the form shown in \cref{subfig:nonlocalschematic}.
 To do so, the strategy is to copy the inputs $x$, $y$, then send one copy and keep the other so that $x$ and $y$ are both held at both output locations.
 Then, $f_0(x,y)$ is computed at $r_0$ and $f_1(x,y)$ at $r_1$, completing the task.